 - Projects should be quantitative in nature and provide an opportunity to do original research in the area of complex systems science, broadly interpreted.
 Literature reviews, feasibility studies and data acquisition tasks are not suitable.
 In addition, our students are not trained to do laboratory work.

-- Projects will be assessed by a written report (70%) and an oral presentation (30%).
+- Projects are assessed by a written report (70%) and an oral presentation (30%).
 The report should be in the style of an academic journal appropriate to the field of study.
 Letter-style journals are acceptable provided the associated “supplementary material” containing the quantitative details is included.

 - Assessment will be done by appointed members of Complexity Science or MathSys staff to ensure uniformity of grading.
 Supervisors are expected to provide formal feedback on completion of the project to guide the grading of reports.
 Feedback should be provided via the webform.

-- Project proposals will be vetted for suitability by MathSys staff before and presented to the students at the end of the week they are submitted in.
-If potential supervisors have any doubt about the suitability of their topic MathSys staff would be very pleased to discuss it in advance.
-The MSc project coordinator for the 2015-16 academic year is s dot w dot grosskinsky at warwick dot ac dot uk.
+- Project proposals will be vetted for suitability by MathSys staff before and presented to the students at the end of the week in which they are submitted.
+If potential supervisors have any doubt about the suitability of their topic, MathSys staff would be very pleased to discuss this in advance.

 - Projects will be allocated on the basis of students' preferences subject to any additional constraints imposed by funding arrangements.
 If more than one individual wants to do the same project, priority will go to the student with the highest marks on the taught modules.

 - Students are encouraged to be proactive in seeking out supervisors to propose projects in research areas which interest them.
 Project proposals which are developed collaboratively between particular students and supervisors can be tagged as "reserved" rather than being included in the list of openly available projects.
 Such bespoke projects are still subject to formal prior approval by MathSys staff.